KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 ## Development Plans

 At the moment, i am focusing on re-formating the module serie, by UI design, but also by new features.
-The MKII serie will be improved at various levels, here are some preview drawings and plans.
+The MKII serie will be improved at various levels, here are some early preview sketches, mockups and plans.

 <img src="https://github.com/KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/blob/master/Project/Com/preview_mk2.jpg" width=100%>